firehawkvfx/firehawk/README.md

 and provided your region is set correctly in private-variables.tf, then that ami IDwill be looked up correctly.

-### Your first terraform apply
+## Your first terraform apply
 In the open firehawk repo, I recommend you pen up the main.tf file and comment out everything except the vpc to ensure you can create the vpc, and also connect openvpn.
 It’s necesary for the openvpn component to work before moving forward.

 Run:

     terraform init

-Review the output is without errors:
+Review the plan output is without errors:

     terraform plan -out=plan

 Execute the plan.
+Writing out a plan before execution is best practice

     terraform apply plan

-### Preparation of open vpn
+## Preparation of open vpn

 Read these docs to set permissions on the autostart openvpn config and startvpn.sh script, and how to configure the access server.
 Some settings are required to allow access to the ubuntu VM you have onsite, and we go through these steps in the tf_aws_openvpn readme-